DZuz14/dota-2-stats/README.md

-# Dota 2 Team Standings
+# Dota 2 Pro Circuit Demo

-This demo "app" is designed to display the current team standings for the e-sports game Dota 2.
-From the standings page, the user should be able to:

-- View a list of an individual teams matches.
+- View a list of professional teams.
-- View player stats for a particular match.
+- View a teams roster and recent matches

-It fetches it's data from the [OpenDota API](https://docs.opendota.com/).
-Interestingly enough, I couldn't find a "limit" parameter when requesting a list of matches for a team.
-Therefore, give a teams matches list a second or two to load.
-(I haven't added loading indicators, which I mention in the commentary section).

-## Design

-In order to be able to put as much code down as possible, I used a similar set of styling from a real Dota 2 stats website, [Dotabuff](https://www.dotabuff.com/).
+- View the details of an individual match
+- View an individual players profile

+As this is a work in progress, I am using mock data from the [OpenDota API](https://docs.opendota.com/), instead of making live requests to the API.

-## Tech Overview
+## Tech

 - Gatsby.js
-- React 16
+- React
+- GraphQL
 - TypeScript
-- Redux/Redux Saga
-- Emotion Styled Components
+- Styled Components

-This demo took me a little bit longer than expected, so I decided to not use Redux and Emotion for sake of speed.

-The CSS styling is very simple, and contains minimal styling rules.
-The styles I put in myself are located in the `components/Layout` file, or done inline inside the React components themselves.
-Since I am utilizing the React Bootstrap library, any other styling seen can most likely be attributed to that.
+## Design

+TBD

+## CSS

+TBD

+## Pages

+- Index

+...yolo..

+- Matches
+- Teams

-## Commentary
+## Components

-I wanted to point out a few things that I would like to optimize/change about the current iteration of this demo:

-- Loading indicators & some basic error handling.
-- Server render versus doing initial data fetches on the client.
-- It would be useful to jump back through and clean up, add, or change any TypeScript related items.
-- Devise a more robust routing strategy that removes the necessity for querystring parameters.
-Using URL params instead might be a good option.
+- Teams
+- Team
+- Players
+- Player
+- Matches
+- Match
+- TableLight
+- Win
+- Loss